candrewlee14/webman/README.md

 # Updating

-You can update webman at any time using `webman install webman & webman switch webman` and choosing the newest version.
+You can update webman at any time using `webman add webman --switch`.